grafana/loki/docs/getting-started/logcli.md

       --from=FROM        Start looking for logs at this absolute time (inclusive) --to=TO            Stop looking for logs at this absolute time (exclusive) --forward          Scan forwards through logs.
+      --local-config=""  Execute the current query using a configured storage from a given Loki configuration file.
   -t, --tail             Tail the logs
       --delay-for=0      Delay in tailing by number of seconds to accumulate logs for re-ordering --no-labels        Do not print any labels